-Simply explained, we have two main hormones that switch “on” in the body at separate times of our cycles; estrogen for the first half and progesterone for the second half.
+Simply explained, we produce two main hormones which switch “on” in the body at separate times of our cycles; estrogen for the first half and progesterone for the second half.

 We can use the method’s 4 rules to decide whether we would like to try to conceive, abstain or use a barrier method to prevent pregnancy, or simply use the observed signs to follow our gynecological health.

 Estrogen gradually begins releasing from the ovaries on cycle day 1 (first day of menstruation), lowering BBT and increasing water content in CF as ovulation approaches.

 CF is the deciding factor on whether sperm will be able to make it to the egg for fertilization at the time of ovulation!

 Once ovulation has occurred, progesterone releases into the body, turning off the estrogen hormone.
 This hormone switch spikes up BBT and dries up CF, lasting an approximate 12-16 days, until menstruation.

 If the egg becomes fertilized and we become pregnant, BBT will remain high for more than 18 days.

 - Conception can only occur during the fertile window

 - Abstinence, or barrier methods like condoms and withdrawal during the fertile window will prevent from unwanted pregnancy

 - Having unprotected sex during the fertile window will increase chances of becoming pregnant

 Basal Body Temperature (BBT)

 A basal body thermometer measures the temperature under our tongue immediately after waking up in the morning.
 It should be taken: